ppaquay/RegModels/Reporttris.md

 We may notice that when we compare the model with only "am" as independant variable and our chosen model, we reject the null hypothesis that the variables "wt", "qsec" and "wt:am" don't contribute to the accuracy of the model.

 The regression suggests that, "wt" and "qsec" variables remaining constant, manual transmitted cars can drive 14.0794 + -4.1414 * "wt" more miles per gallon on average than automatic transmitted cars, and the results are statistically significant.
-This means that for example, a 1000lbs manual transmitted car can drive 9.9381 more miles per gallon than a same weight automatic transmitted one with the same 1/4 mile time.
+This means that for example, a 1000lbs manual transmitted car can drive 9.9381 more miles per gallon than a same weight automatic transmitted one with the same 1/4 mile time and a a 4000lbs manual transmitted car can drive 2.4861 less miles per gallon than a same weight automatic transmitted one with the same 1/4 mile time.

 Examining these coefficients allows us to determine exactly the point at which the fuel efficieny plots for automatic versus manual cars intersect, this point occurs at a weight of 3399.6977lbs.
 We can explain this fact by noticing that almost all of the manual transmission cars are quite small.
 Therefore, even though cars with automatic transmission might get better mileage across almost all weights, the sample of manual cars consists almost solely of those weights in which manual cars win out.